 An understanding of the target audience’s influences, psychological process, and the stages of a consumer’s purchase decision process are critical to achieving organizational sales and marketing objectives.

 A consumer’s buying behavior is influenced by cultural, social, and personal factors.
 Cultural factors have the broadest and deepest influence for consumers when making a purchase.

 Each culture consists of smaller subcultures with distinct social classes.
 Subcultures include nationalities, religions, racial groups, and geographic regions.

-Social classes are relatively similar divisions in a society that have a distinguishable hierarchy with similar values, behavior, and interests.
+The term social classes related to consumer behavior is relatively similar divisions in a society that have a distinguishable hierarchy with similar values, behavior, and interests.

-Social factors consist of reference groups, family, roles, and status.
+The term social factors related to consumer behavior consists of reference groups, family, roles, and status.

 Personal factors include age and stage in the life cycle, occupation/economic situation, personality/self-concept, lifestyle, and values.

 The stimulus-response model of consumer behavior provides an overview of the key psychological process involved in the decision-making process.